microchip-pic-avr-examples/pic18f16q41-pwm-led-current-regulator/README.md

 <br><img src="images/Demo.gif" alt="Demo GIF"/><br>
 *Example Output*

 This code example regulates the current through the LED(s) to generate a breathing effect.
 The MOSFET acts as a voltage-controlled current sink.
 To set the voltage on the MOSFET's gate, and thus the current through the transistor, the comparator compares the voltage on the current shunt (RC3) with the DAC's level.
 If the current sensed is less than the set level, the comparator turns on.
 When the current sensed is greater than or equal to the DAC level, then the comparator turns off.
-The signal is integrated through the 10k and 0.1uF RC network on the gate of the MOSFET to regulate the transistor.
+The signal is integrated through the 10k ohm and 0.1uF RC network on the gate of the MOSFET to regulate the transistor.

 The comparator is used in synchronous mode with a flip-flop to reduce the switching noise of this regulator.